Swanston Street: Use for marches, rallies and protests

-Many marches, rallies and protests involve the use of Swanston Street, resulting in planned and unexpected road closures.
-It is used for many annual events, including the Moomba parade, and the Anzac Day parade, which passes through much of the city centre, but uses Swanston Street as a centrepiece on its way to the Shrine of Remembrance in St Kilda Road, as well as the AFL Grand Final parade, Melbourne Cup parade and others.
+Many marches, rallies and protests involve the use of Swanston Street, resulting in planned and unplanned road closures.
+The street is the venue for many annual events, including the Moomba parade, the AFL Grand Final parade and Melbourne Cup parade.
+It is also the major route for the Anzac Day parade because Swanston Street leads into St Kilda Road, the site of the Shrine of Remembrance.

-Car-free proposals
+Becoming car free

-Swanston Street was one of the busiest roads in Melbourne, carrying large private automobile volumes, before being converted to a restricted traffic strip in 1992.
-The street was made partially car-free, with limited exemptions for small freight, buses and private automobiles during certain times of the day.
-Since the 1990s, proposals for the street to become entirely car-free have continuously gained support and momentum.
+Swanston Street was one of the busiest roads in Melbourne, carrying a large volume of private car traffic, mostly transiting through the city.
+In 1992, the street was made partially car-free, with limited exemptions for small freight, buses and private cars during certain times of the day.
+After that, proposals for the street to become entirely car-free gained momentum.

-On 27 January 2010, it was announced that the entire length of Swanston Street would become car-free.
+On 27 January 2010, it was announced that the entire length of Swanston Street would become car free.
 The $25.6 million proposal included plans for several city squares along the street and several large tram stops.
-Aside from trams, the only motorised vehicular access is for small-scale freight at certain times, and emergency vehicles.
-The construction program commenced in late 2011 and was completed in late 2012.
+Aside from trams, the only motorised vehicular access was for emergency vehicles and small-scale freight at certain times.
+The modifications to the street commenced in late 2011 and were completed in late 2012.